ejimz/belvo-python/docs/resources.md

 In order to make easier to find a `Account` (or many of them), it is possible to filter the results.

-If not filters are provided, you will get all `Accounts` that you have registered.
+If no filters are provided, you will get all `Accounts` that you have registered.

 **Method:**
 ```python